Giant magnetoelectric effect in pure manganite-manganite heterostructures: Analytic treatment

-\subsection{LMO side}
+\subsubsection{LMO side}

-Next, we will show that a few-layered LMO side can be border-line ferromagnetic [i.e., it is either barely fully ferromagnetic or close to being fully ferromagnetic] which can be exploited to obtain giant magneto-electric effect.
-Similar to the bulk situation\cite{jackeli}, in our heterostructure as well, we assume that in each MO layer two $e_g$ electrons on adjacent sites have the same ferromagnetic coupling $J_{xy} = 1.67 ~{\rm meV}$ while two $e_g$ electrons on adjacent layers have again the same antiferromagnetic coupling $J_z = 1.2 ~{\rm meV}$.
-On the other hand, for an electron and a hole on adjacent sites in the same MO layer or adjacent MO layers, (due to virtual hopping of electron between the two sites) there is a strong ferromagnetic coupling $J_{eh} = t^2/(2g^2\omega_0) >> J_{xy}$ \cite{tvr}.
-In our calculations, as long as the ratio of $J_{xy}/J_z$ is fixed and $J_{eh}$ is the significantly dominant coupling, we get the same magnetic picture.
+Next, we will show that the LMO side with only a few layers, for some realistic values of parameters, can have a sizeable change in the magnetism when a large electric field is applied and thus can be exploited to obtain a giant magneto-electric effect.
+Similar to the {bulk situation in ${\rm La Mn O_3}$} \cite{khali,super_ex}, in our heterostructure as well, we assume that two spins on any adjacent sites in each MO layer have a ferromagnetic coupling $J_{\rm xy} = 1.67 ~{\rm meV}$; whereas, any two neighboring spins on adjacent layers have an antiferromagnetic coupling $J_{\rm z} = 1.2 ~{\rm meV}$.
+On the other hand, for an electron and a hole on neighboring sites either in the same MO layer or in adjacent MO layers, (due to virtual hopping of electron between the two sites) there is a strong ferromagnetic coupling {$J_{\rm eh} = \gamma^2_{\rm ep} t^2/(g^2\omega_0) >> J_{\rm xy}$} \cite{tvr}.
+In our calculations, as long as the ratio of $J_{\rm xy}/J_{\rm z}$ is taken as fixed and $J_{\rm eh}$ is the significantly dominant coupling, we get the same magnetic picture.

-When only a few MO layers are present in LMO, we will show that an LMO side that is not fully FM can be dramatically switched to being fully FM (by increasing the concentration of holes in the layers) upon application of a large external field.
-To establish this, we assume that the LMO-SMO interface and all MO layers up to $M$ are completely polarized.
-Next, we assume that MO layers $M$ and $M-1$ have low density of holes so that there is a possibility that spins in MO layer $M-1$ are not aligned with all MO layers up to layer $M$.
-We then analyze (in Appendix A) the polarization of MO layer $M-1$ by comparing the energies for the following two cases:\\ (i) layers $M-1$ and $M$ are antiferromagnetically aligned with the holes in layers $M$ and $M-1$ inducing polarization only on sites that are adjacent to the holes; and \\ (ii) MO layer $M-1$ is completely polarized and aligned with Layer $M$. \\
+In a LMO side with a few MO layers, to demonstrate the possibility of large magnetization change upon the application of a large external field, we assume that the LMO-CMO interface and all MO layers up to layer M are completely polarized.
+Next, we assume that MO layers M and M-1 have low density of holes so that there is a possibility that spins in MO layer M-1 are not aligned with the block of MO layers starting from the LMO-CMO interface and up to layer M. We then analyze the polarization of MO layer M-1 by comparing the energies for the following two cases: (i) layers M-1 and M are antiferromagnetically aligned with the holes in layers M and M-1 inducing polarization only on sites that are adjacent to the holes; and (ii) MO layer M-1 is completely polarized and aligned with Layer M.